 How to have the best experience when using VEDAMO Virtual Classroom?
-VEDAMO Virtual Classroom includes simultaneous video and audio connection between multiple users.
+VEDAMO Virtual Classroom includes simultaneous video and audio connections between multiple users.
 To ensure the best experience for all participants in the VEDAMO Virtual Classroom follow these recommended steps:

 For hosts and students: